Quality and safety initiatives

 Our overarching quality program is aimed at two results:

-These are our goals for this year as we pursue our Big Aims:
+These are our goals as we pursue our Big Aims:

 The Harm Index includes events that can cause harm to patients.
-We're focused on these events this year:
+We are focused on these events this year:

 - Catheter-associated urinary tract infections (CA-UTI)